bim-g/mega/readme.md

     });
 ```
 * Delete a file/directory
-to delete a file or directory, you need to specify the nodeId of the target,
+to delete a file or directory, you need to specify the `nodeId` of the target,
 more that when you delete a folder from the root it goes on the `Rubbin Bin`.
+to do theis operation the status should be on `ready` mode.
 ```javascript
   let nodeid='abcdef';
   storage.on("ready", function () {